jbaumbach/socialtagg-web/README.md

    * Other commands:

-    $ heroku ps     # Gets status, use -- remote heroku or -- remote staging
-    $ heroku logs   # See what broke, if anything
+    $ heroku logs [-t]  # See what broke, if anything.  -t is real-time streaming
     $ heroku releases # See the release history for your site
     $ heroku rollback [release] # Rollback to most recent release or specified release (e.g. v43)
+    $ heroku run bash  # open a bash shell in your environment (not an existing dyno tho - good for running migrations)
+    $ heroku run:detached [command]  # run a script from your app, like migrations
+    $ heroku ps     # Gets status of all dynos, use -- remote heroku or -- remote staging

    * SVN error: "SVN commit failed: Directory out of date".
 This happens when you rename a directory in a way SVN doesn't like.
 To fix: